Thoracic Injury Management: From ER to Recovery

 Less common but often more severe are penetrating injuries, where an object breaks through the skin and enters the chest cavity.
 These types of wounds are typically caused by stabbings or gunshot injuries.
 Penetrating trauma has a higher risk of damaging the heart, lungs, or major blood vessels directly, and up to 30% of these cases require surgery.
 The recovery can be complicated, and long-term pain from nerve damage or scar tissue is a common concern for survivors.
 Managing this type of pain requires a careful and personalized approach to help you regain your quality of life.

-Falls and How Age Increases Risk
+Why Falls and Age Increase Your Risk

 Falls are another major cause of thoracic injuries, and the outcome can vary greatly depending on a person’s age.
 Children’s ribs are more flexible and can bend without breaking, which means they might have serious internal lung injuries without many visible signs of trauma.
 On the other hand, older adults tend to have more brittle bones.
 For them, even a seemingly minor fall can result in multiple rib fractures and lead to more serious complications like pneumonia.
 A fall can also cause widespread issues beyond the chest, contributing to chronic joint pain that makes recovery even more challenging.